We need to learn faster.

 Use existing skills instead of learning new ones

-The easiest thing to do, of course, is to use your existing specialist skills in a new context.
+The easiest thing to do, of course, is to use the skills you already have in a new context.
 In other words, with a new employer.

-But the core competencies are usually context-specific.
+But core skills are usually context-specific.
 We master the processes at Volkswagen, BMW or Continental and contribute to them.

-This procedural contextual knowledge is often not easily transferable and has to be newly acquired.
-However, you only realize this when you have changed employers – you can easily read about this in some LinkedIn profiles.
+This process-related contextual knowledge is often not easily transferable and has to be newly acquired.
+However, you only realize this when you have changed employer - you can easily read about this in some LinkedIn profiles.

 Acquiring a core skill takes time.